hyperledger/identus-cloud-agent/docs/decisions/20230527-use-keycloak-and-jwt-tokens-for-authentication-and-authorisation-to-facilitate-multitenancy-in-cloud-agent.md

-# Use Keycloak and JWT tokens for Authentication and Authorisation to facilitate multitenancy in cloud agent
+# Use Keycloak and JWT tokens for Authentication and Authorisation to facilitate multitenancy in the Cloud Agent

 - Status: accepted
 - Deciders: David Poltorak, Yurii Shynbuiev, Shailesh Patil, Ben Voiturier